Gdecessus/CSV_Manipulator/README.md

 # Tools utilized

-Pandas library - Pandas is a powerful tool, mostly used throughout my machine learning/AI module at college when I read the documentation on Pandas, it was clear that the library provides a solid way to manipulate data.
+Pandas library - Pandas is a powerful tool, mostly used throughout my machine learning/AI module at college, when I read the documentation on Pandas, it was clear that the library provides a solid way to manipulate data.

 # Outcomes

-There are 2 scripts attached to this repo, they do follow mostly the same approach and have similar outcomes differentiation between them is that one maintains the same CSV structure, altering only necessary fields as requested while the other alters the whole structure of the document, leaving one fields that you target as the outcome.
+There are 2 scripts attached to this repo, they do follow mostly the same approach and have similar outcomes, differentiation between them is that one maintains the same CSV structure, altering only necessary fields as requested, while the other alters the whole structure of the document, leaving one fields that you target as the outcome.

 # Analysis

-This file is will give you a CSV file with the same structure as the one it is given as a dataframe. this is a nice way of bulk-editing your CSV, making this a powerful script for that sense.
+This file is will give you a CSV file with the same structure as the one it is given as a dataframe, this is a nice way of bulk-editing your CSV, making this a powerful script for that sense.

 # Analysis2